brunorijsman/dske-python/docs/user-guide.md

 }
 </pre>

-Note: The implementation of the ETSI QKD API interface is far from complete.
-The `size` and `number` GET parameters are not yet supported.
-`POST` methods are not yet supported.
-Multicast keys are not yet supported.

 ## Report the topology status

 Use the manager `status` command to report the status of each node in the topology: